-For any child enrolling in Kindergarten or Grade 1, a certified birth certificate must be presented upon admission.
+For any child enrolling, a certified birth certificate must be presented upon admission.
 The birth certificate must be from the Bureau of Vital Statistics or from the State Department for students born overseas.
 Hospital records, baptismal records, etc., will not be acceptable.
 No other birth certificate is acceptable.
 The principal or his/her designee must verify the birth certificate.
 Telephone calls are not acceptable.